 Transportation in Vogel State Park

-Vogel State Park is located off of Route 19.
-Roads leading to and into the park are level and paved, however they have quite a few twists and turns.
+Vogel State Park is located off of US-19 in Blairsville, Georgia.
+Just two hours north of Atlanta in the northern part of the state, you will find Vogel State Park easy to get to from I-85, US-129, I-75, or GA-76.
+Roads leading to and into the park are level and paved; however, they have quite a few twists and turns.
 You’ll want to take caution driving your big rig on these hilly, curvy roads.
-There are several local roads that make it easy to navigate once you’re in the park.
+Several local roads make it easy to navigate once you’re inside the park.

-While Vogel State Park offers ample space for parking, it still can get quite packed on beautiful sunny days, weekends, and holidays.
-Beginning in the spring and through to the fall, the park sees all sorts of guests.
+While Vogel State Park offers ample space for parking, it still can get packed on beautiful sunny days, weekends, and holidays.
+Beginning in the spring and throughout the fall, the park sees all sorts of guests.
 With a thriving lake and popular hiking trails, it's no wonder it gets so busy.
-It's recommended for overnight guests to trade in their four wheels for two with available bicycle rentals.
+We recommend that overnight guests trade in their four wheels in for two when you get here, making it easier to get around the large park.
+If you forgot to pack your bike, you could rent one on-site.
 This way, camp visitors can still get around fast and efficiently.
-It's a decent distance from the campground to the lake and even from the campground to the miniature golf course.

 Campgrounds and parking in Vogel State Park